JoaoVictorLong/azdopr-vs-extention/README.md

 ### Add Comments to PR Diffs

 1. Click on a file in the PR viewer to open the diff
-2. Click "Add Comment" CodeLens on any line
+2. Hover over any line to see the comment icon (+)
-3. Enter your comment
+3. Click the comment icon and enter your comment

-Alternatively, right-click in the diff and select "Add PR Comment to Line".
+Comments are displayed inline using VS Code's native commenting system, showing existing PR comments and allowing you to add new ones directly to Azure DevOps.

 ### Troubleshooting